-- Look at the item carefully if there is any tears, bleached or faded part, or anything like this.
+- Look at the item carefully if there is any tears, bleached or faded part, or anything like that.
 Because once you have done dyeing, these parts will make the cloth look bad.

 - You have to keep ideas about color combination ideas.
-Because if you do anything wrong, it will damage the cloth you are dyeing.
+Because if you do anything wrong, it will damage the clothes you are dyeing.

 - Now the last thing is what dye you want to use.
-There are many types of dyes are available in the market that works really well on polyester fabric.
+There are many types of dyes available in the market that work really well on polyester fabric.
 You can look into them.

 How to Dye Polyester Fabric?

 As you know, dyeing polyester is not easy.
 But it is also not impossible.
 There are some tricky ways that can help you with dyeing.
-You can use it, Dylon (both of them are dyes for polyester), food color, acrylic paint, tea, coffee, and many other things.
+You can use it for dylon (both of them are dyes for polyester), food coloring, acrylic paint, tea, coffee, and many other things.